 - 3. Describe how the SEA will support and monitor its LEAs in using ARP ESSER funds.
-The description must include: - i.
-How the SEA will support and monitor its LEAs' implementation of evidence-based interventions that respond to students' academic, social, emotional, and mental health needs, such as through summer
+The description must include: - How the SEA will support and monitor its LEAs' implementation of evidence-based interventions that respond to students' academic, social, emotional, and mental health needs, such as through summer learning or summer enrichment, extended day, comprehensive afterschool programs, or extended school year programs - including the extent to which the SEA will collect evidence of the effectiveness of interventions employed;

 To support school systems with selecting evidence-based interventions that respond to the academic, social, emotional, and mental health needs of students, the Louisiana Department of Education has released approved Clearinghouses with Initiatives to support school systems with budgeting evidence-based funds.
 School systems can fund initiatives released by the Louisiana Department of Education through the Achieve!
 Priorities-Based Planning Guide for School Systems and therefore are not required to provide research to LDOE relevant to the level of evidence of the intervention.
 Additionally, a school system can select an evidence-based educational intervention or social-emotional intervention through the following clearinghouses: What Works Clearinghouse, Promising Practices Network, Blueprints for Healthy Youth Development, and Social Programs That Work.
 If a school system plans to budget ESSER III evidence-based funds for interventions not from the clearinghouse websites or the initiatives listed within the Achieve!
-Priorities-Based Planning Guide for School Systems, the school system is required to submit research evidence to the Louisiana Department of Education.
+Priorities-Based Planning Guide for School System is required to submit research evidence to the Louisiana Department of Education.

 LDOE is reviewing all submitted research and determining approval of the ESSER III EB funds based on the research evidence uploaded within the school system's application.
 Also, the Louisiana Department of Education is requiring LEAs to track and monitor the impact of the evidence-based interventions on students' academic, social, emotional, and mental health.
 This data will be maintained at the LEA level and provided to the Department when requested.
 The Department will gather information from school systems on the implementation and impact of the evidence-based interventions through future surveys and focus groups.
 From the feedback received from the focus groups and surveys, LDOE will analyze evidence-based implementation data of successful programs and school systems to highlight the programs and systems as Models of Excellence.